kubeflow/examples/financial_time_series/README.md

 kubectl logs -f $POD_NAME
 ```

-You should notice that the training now takes a few minutes instead of less than one minute, however the accuracy is now close to 77%.
+You should notice that the training now takes a few minutes instead of less than one minute, however the accuracy on the test set is now 72%.
 Our training job uploads the trained model to the serving directory of our running tf-serving component.
 The tf-serving component watches this serving directory and automatically loads the model of the folder with the highest version (as integer).
 Since the newer version has a higher number than the previous one, our tf-serving should have switched to this new model.
 Let's see if we get a response from the new version and if the new model gets it right this time.

 ```
-cd ../tensorflow-model
+cd ..
-python request.py
+python3 -m tensorflow_model.serving_requests.request
 ```

 The response returns the updated version number '2' and  predicts the correct output 1, which means the S&P index closes negative, hurray!